 - Jesse Custer from AMC's Preacher certainly qualifies.
 Unlike in the comic the television show is based on, Jesse still has an active ministry when he performs many acts of uber badassery: beating up the town bully and making him squeak like a bunny, taking on a superhumanly powerful angel, and singlehandedly fighting off (for awhile, anyway) a siege of his church by a virtual army of armed men.

 - Revolution: In episode 3, Rebel Leader Nicholas is a Catholic priest.
 Doesn't stop him from fighting for what he believes in:

-- Sharpe's Sword: Father Curtis.
+- Sharpe: Father Curtis.
 In addition to his being an expert swordsman, as El Mirador, he also acts as the center of the British spy network in the region.
 Excellent singer, too.

 - Smallville: Edward Teague isn't that over the top an example when compared to others on this list, but he still proved himself a physical match for Big Bad and Badass Normal Lex Luthor, despite being at least twenty years older.

 - Sons of Anarchy: A rather more morally ambiguous version is Father Kellan, a Catholic priest and a senior figure in the IRA — and physically capable of hurling a man half his age across a room.
 Made even more impressive when you consider that the man he threw is a total Badass in his own right.
 One who had never lost an onscreen fight before that scene.

 - Strange: John Strange is a defrocked priest turned demon hunter.

 - Though his first appearance is also his last, there's an argument to be made for Pastor Jim being one of these at some point or another.